 In California (a hotbed of consumer litigation activity due to the state's expansive consumer protection laws) companies must navigate particularly treacherous terrain.
-We are at our best in that environment thanks to a highly experienced team that includes, among other leaders in the field, the author of the seminal treatise on the subject (The Rutter Group's Bus. & Prof. C. §17200 Practice), who also crafted the key amendment to §17200 known as Proposition 64 (approved by California voters on Nov.
+We are at our best in that environment thanks to a highly experienced team that includes, among other leaders in the field, the author of the seminal treatise on the subject, who also crafted the key amendment to §17200 known as Proposition 64 (approved by California voters on Nov.
 2, 2004).

 Our success in representing clients against consumer class actions has earned us the recognition by Legal 500 as a “first tier” law firm in the category of “Product Liability and Mass Tort Defense: Consumer Products.”
 Our attorneys are recognized by local and national publications, including Chambers, Legal 500, and Best Lawyers in America.